 Review: Motorcycle Ear Plug Review, "Rick K.", Not Dated

-9. Motorcycle Paradise
+8. Motorcycle Paradise

-Review Credibility: Good Iron Chef, an Australian motorcyclist, takes eight brands of earplugs for a test drive.
+"Iron Chef," an Australian motorcyclist, takes eight brands of earplugs for a test drive.
 He doesn't explicitly recommend any of these earplugs, but he notes that the Howard Leight Max earplugs are the quietest.
-On the downside the Max earplugs are very large, making them difficult to insert.
+On the downside, the Max earplugs are very large, making them difficult to insert.

-Review: Ear Plug Shootout, Iron Chef, Dec.
+Review: Ear Plug Shootout, "Iron Chef", Dec.
 4, 2006